Low End Mac

 Sensors

-Each sensor has a device which creates a varying voltage based on a change in the environment.
-The thermometer, for example, is a thermistor, a semiconducting device which changes its electrical resistance when the temperature changes.
-The light sensing probe (and the photogate) use a transistor which is activated when light strikes it.
-As with all transistors, when the base is activated a sort of gate is opened allowing the current to flow; the wider you open the gate (by pushing on the base) the more current will flow.
+Each sensor has a device that creates a varying voltage based on a change in the environment.
+The thermometer, for example, is a thermistor, a semiconducting device that changes its electrical resistance when the temperature changes.
+The light sensing probe (and the photogate) uses a transistor that is activated when light strikes it.
+As with all transistors, when the base is activated a sort of gate is opened allowing the current to flow; the wider you open the gate (by pushing on the base), the more current will flow.

 Thus, by using an interface box, a manufacturer can create a large number of inexpensive sensor probes that all plug into the same box.